markwatson/terraform-gcp-cdn/README.md

 # Modules

 - [cdn](cdn): Module for creating a CDN.
-- [cloud-run-public](cloud-run-public): Module for creating a Cloud Run service with a public endpoint.
+- [cloud-run-public](cloud-run-public): Module for creating a Cloud Run backend with a public endpoint.
 - [static-site](static-site): Module for creating a static website.
+- [cloud-run-deployment](cloud-run-deployment): Module for creating a Cloud Run resource & deployment.

 Usually usage will involve creating a CDN, and then using either the static-site or cloud-run-public modules to create a backend for the CDN.
 If you want to serve the site via Docker, then use Cloud Run.
 If you instead want to compile the HTML statically and upload to a bucket, then use the static-site module.